transparentdemocracy/.github/README.md

 This project currently serves the public info page for this organization.
 See [.profile/readme.md](https://github.com/transparentdemocracy/.github/blob/main/profile/README.md).

-The organization's discussion channel is also tied to this repository.
+The organization's [public discussion channel](https://github.com/orgs/transparentdemocracy/discussions) is also tied to this repository.